-Tips to reduce other detections:
+Tips to reduce other types of false-positive detections:

 1. Enable Person Detection

-This way, only a moving human will trigger detection events.
+With this feature enabled, only a moving human will trigger detection events.

-2. Adjust detection zone and sensitivity
+2. Adjust Detection Zone and Sensitivity

-(1) The Detection Zone allows you to define a specific area that you want your camera to detect, everything outside of the zone will be ignored.
+(1) The Detection Zone allows you to define a specific area that you want your camera to detect activity within.
+All activity outside of the designated zone(s) will be ignored.